beccasbizarreadventure/tinyapp/README.md

 - You can view the details about your Tiny URL and update the URL on the individual Tiny URL page
-![Preview of Tiny URL page](<imgs_for_readme/Tiny Page TA.png>)
+![Preview of Tiny URL page](<imgs_for_readme/Tiny Page TA.png>) The 'Short URL ID' link will lead you to the page of the shortened URL

 - You can manage your Tiny URLs on the main My URLs page.
 You can delete or edit your URLs from here
 ![Preview of My URLs page](<imgs_for_readme/My URLs TA.png>)